Inclement weather

 Inclement weather can cause transportation problems or hazardous conditions that can vary widely in our region.
 Severe weather may result in closures to school or child care facilities, even as the UW remains open for regular business.

-If you are unable to come to work, notify your supervisor according to your department’s established procedures and enter your time off request into Workday (medical centers staff enter time off into Kronos).
-Supervisors can approve requests for employees to temporarily work from home, if doing so allows completion of work assignments.
+If you are unable to work due to inclement weather, notify your manager according to your department’s established procedures and enter your time off request into Workday (medical centers staff enter time off into UW Medicine Timekeeping).
+Managers can approve requests for employees to temporarily work from home, if doing so allows completion of work assignments.

 If weather conditions prevent an employee from working as scheduled, time off taken due to inclement weather is charged to vacation time off, personal holiday, accrued compensatory time off, or unpaid time off according to the position’s collective bargaining agreement or employment program.